encode/httpx/docs/async.md

 ### Explicit transport instances

-When instantiating a transport instance directly, you need to use `httpx.AsyncHTTPProxy`.
+When instantiating a transport instance directly, you need to use `httpx.AsyncHTTPTransport`.

 For instance: